ulughann/sozluk/src/content/docs/sozluk/göknar.md

 ---
 Gök + Nar

-[Karağaygiller](/sozluk/karağay) ailesinin mensubu olan, 40 metreye kadar uzanabilen ağaç türü.
+40 metreye kadar uzanabilen ağaç türü.